-Enter the length of the semi-major and semi-minor axis into the calculator to determine the eccentricity index.
+Enter the length of the semi-major axis and semi-minor axis into the calculator to determine the eccentricity (e) of an ellipse.
 This calculator can also evaluate any of the variables given the others are known.

-The following formula is used to calculate the eccentricity index.
+The following formula is used to calculate the eccentricity (e) of an ellipse from its semi-major axis (a) and semi-minor axis (b).

 Variables: